-So, hello, I’m Dylan Harris, an Englander in Luxembourg, with my partner Lana, proud to be a technogeek.
+So, hello, I’m Dylan Harris, an Englander with partner in Luxembourg, proud to be a technogeek.

 “Are you the Dylan who brontosaurused me and some goats during those heady days of spring ’24 in Ulaanbaator?”, or “I once met a preacher called Dylan who convinced me of the transcendental joy of darning socks—are you he?”, ask occasional emails.
 And … er … no to both.